bluedaniel/Kakapo-app/README.md

 $ npm test
 ```

-## Contribute
-You are most welcome to do with this repo what you will :smile:.

-If you'd like to help translate the app into a new language, you can do so at - [https://github.com/bluedaniel/kakapo-assets](https://github.com/bluedaniel/kakapo-assets).

 ## Bugs and Feature Requests

 Have a bug or a feature request?
 [Please open a new issue here](https://github.com/bluedaniel/Kakapo-app/issues/new).